-- information being exchanged between families and educators at arrival and departure times - educators and families discussing children's individual requirements and play preferences sensitively, respectfully and confidentially educators demonstrating a non-judgmental understanding of each child, and each child's family and community context educators sharing with families: observe " some of the interactions they have had with children " children's successes and achievements families: " being informed promptly and sensitively of any incidents affecting their child talking about the values and expectations they hold in relation to their child's wellbeing and learning " sharing their knowledge, skills and expertise as well as aspects of their family life and culture " contributing to the documentation of their child's learning and goal-setting. discuss Assessors may discuss: 8 the strategies used by the service to facilitate shared decision-making with families and to respect families' requests how the service supports consistency between each child's home and the service but still ensures best practice and upholds the rights of each child opportunities provided for families to: " contribute to curriculum decision-making " provide feedback about the experiences planned for their child have private discussions with the educational leader, nominated supervisor, co-ordinators and educators. sight Assessors may sight evidence that: EQ information from the family about each child's background, experiences, preferences and home routines is updated, recorded in the child's documentation and used to support curriculum decision-making families are given opportunities to: " provide feedback about their child's experiences
+- information being exchanged between families and educators at arrival and departure times - educators and families discussing children's individual requirements and play preferences sensitively, respectfully and confidentially - educators demonstrating a non-judgmental understanding of each child, and each child's family and community context

+- " some of the interactions they have had with children - " children's successes and achievements - families: - " being informed promptly and sensitively of any incidents affecting their child - " talking about the values and expectations they hold in relation to their child's wellbeing and learning - " sharing their knowledge, skills and expertise as well as aspects of their family life and culture - " contributing to the documentation of their child's learning and goal-setting.

+- the strategies used by the service to facilitate shared decision-making with families and to respect families' requests - how the service supports consistency between each child's home and the service but still ensures best practice and upholds the rights of each child - opportunities provided for families to: - " contribute to curriculum decision-making - " provide feedback about the experiences planned for their child - " have private discussions with the educational leader, nominated supervisor, co-ordinators and educators.

+Assessors may sight evidence that:

-- " make suggestions about service routines, transitions and activities - " contribute to curriculum decision-making and the documentation of children's learning - families' knowledge of their children is incorporated into plans for children's experiences and learning.
+- information from the family about each child's background, experiences, preferences and home routines is updated, recorded in the child's documentation and used to support curriculum decision-making - families are given opportunities to: - " provide feedback about their child's experiences - " make suggestions about service routines, transitions and activities - " contribute to curriculum decision-making and the documentation of children's learning - families' knowledge of their children is incorporated into plans for children's experiences and learning.